Partnership for Academic Competition Excellence: Format

 The tournament takes place over two days during the weekend.
 On Saturday, teams are grouped into pools for preliminary rounds and play a round robin within that group, then are regrouped for playoff rounds based on their win–loss record in their preliminary group.
 On Sunday, teams are again regrouped into "superplayoff" brackets.
 Usually, a final will be played between the top two teams, though specific circumstances can make a final match unnecessary.
 Following the final rounds, an All-Star game featuring the top individual scorers is played and the closing ceremony is held.

 Each round consists of two halves of ten tossups and ten bonuses.
 Tossups are worth 10 points for a correct answer, though 20 points may be awarded if they are answered early.
 Teams are not penalized for incorrect answers.
-Bouncebacks are allowed for bonuses.
+Bouncebacks were allowed for bonuses until 2023.
 In the event of a tie, a sudden death tossup is read.

 From 1998 to 2009, the NSC used a slightly different gameplay format that was distinct from most other quiz bowl tournaments.
 The old format had three rounds with varying gameplay, the Related Tossup-Bonus round, the Category Quiz round, and the Stretch round.